usamaeltmsah/Cognitev-Internship-Technical-Task/README.md

 A step by step series of examples that tell you how to get a development env running

 **`HINT:`**
-This steps are for Linux OS, for windows you need to do similar.
+This steps are for Linux OS `Terminal is used`, for windows you can use software like `git bash`.
 - First you need to download the project, so open the terminal and write:
 ```
 git clone https://github.com/usamaeltmsah/Cognitev-Internship-Technical-Task